shihan1714/Diagnosable-ECG-Detector/ReadMe.md

 4) Run Sender Board File
 - In this current state, the green LED at D13 should be on.
 If not, restart.

 What is happening is that the green LED signals when the receiver board has begun runtime which is at the detection of a signal.
+Readings and behavior should be present on the osciliscope.f

 ### Data Interpretation